Khoeckman/freebuild-plots/README.md

 homeRated (byte) [0]
 homeRating (float) [None]

+// To /pcopy /ppaste the plot data, cb = clipboard cbAddr cb...

 plotMenuQ (1 | unset) - Queue refreshing the `Plot menu` menu after updating a setting. settingStr (string) - (Building, Protection) - Name of the setting that changes selected (byte) - The value to be assigned to {plotSettings}